GlobalBoost/ord-globalboost/docs/src/overview.md

 Inscriptions
 ------------

-Satoshis can be inscribed with arbitrary content, creating Bitcoin-native digital artifacts.
+Satoshis can be inscribed with arbitrary content, creating GlobalBoost-native digital artifacts.
 Inscribing is done by sending the satoshi to be inscribed in a transaction that reveals the inscription content on-chain.
 This content is then inextricably linked to that satoshi, turning it into an immutable digital